Best SBA Lenders in September 2025

 How we chose the best SBA lenders

-We reviewed the top 100 SBA lenders to determine the nine best SBA lenders to help you make the most informed choice during your SBA search.
-To appear on our list, the lenders had to meet the following criteria:
+We reviewed more than 20 banks, credit unions and online lenders to determine the best SBA lending options.
+To appear on our list, lenders had to meet the following criteria:

-• Repayment experience: We consider each lender’s reputation and business practices.
-We also favor lenders that report to all major credit bureaus, offer reliable customer service and provide business coaching support to borrowers.
+• Repayment experience: We considered each lender’s reputation and business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide unique perks to customers, like business coaching.

 Frequently asked questions

 An SBA microloan tends to have more lenient eligibility requirements, making it easier to get than a 7(a) or 504 loan.
-A microloan generally offers funds between $500 and $50,000 for small businesses and not-for-profit childcare centers.
+A microloan generally offers funds between $500 and $50,000 for small businesses.
 The SBA reports the average microloan is about $13,000.